AdleyJulian/MicroJournal/docs/store-listing-content.md

 **Pensieve** (30 characters)

 ### Short Description (80 characters)
-Transform memories into lasting knowledge with smart review scheduling.
+Build superior autobiographical memory with daily journaling & smart reviews.

-*(Character count: 67)*
+*(Character count: 76)*

 ### Full Description (4000 characters)

 ```
-Pensieve is your personal memory enhancement tool that combines the art of journaling with the science of spaced repetition.
-Never forget important insights, lessons learned, or meaningful moments again.
+Pensieve combines journaling with the science of spaced repetition to help build your autobiographical memory.

-🧠 **Smart Memory Enhancement**
-Our advanced FSRS (Free Spaced Repetition Scheduler) algorithm intelligently determines when you should review each entry to maximize long-term retention.
-Unlike simple reminder apps, Pensieve learns from your memory patterns and adapts review schedules accordingly.

-📝 **Rich Journaling Experience**
-Create journal entries with text, images, and media.
-Use our news feed integration to capture thoughts inspired by current events, or create standalone entries for personal reflection.
-Organize your entries with custom tags and categories.

-📅 **Timeline & Calendar Views**
-Explore your memory timeline with beautiful calendar and timeline views.
-See patterns in your thinking, track personal growth, and rediscover forgotten insights from months or years ago.

-🔄 **Seamless Data Management**
-Full export/import functionality ensures your data is always under your control.
-Backup to JSON/CSV, migrate between devices, or integrate with other tools.
-Your journal entries stay private and secure on your device.
+🧠 **Memory Enhancement Through Spaced Repetition**
+Our smart system turns your daily entries into flashcards that appear right before you forget them.
+This scientifically-proven method helps build superior autobiographical memory over time.

+📝 **Quick Daily Entries**
+Record 3-5 simple entries a day.
+Each entry becomes a memory anchor that helps you recall your day distinctly.
+Add photos, organize with tags, and capture thoughts inspired by current events.

+📅 **Smart Flashcard Reviews**
+Your entries automatically become flashcards.
+Our spaced repetition system shows them to you at the perfect time - right before you forget.
+Rate how well you remember each one, and the system learns to optimize your review schedule.

+🔄 **Superior Autobiographical Memory**
+Over time, you'll develop the ability to remember each day distinctly.
+Explore your memory timeline with timeline views.
+Give each day a unique identity you can look back on.

 🌟 **Daily Habit Building**
 Build consistent journaling habits with daily streaks and progress tracking.
 Watch as small, regular reflections compound into a comprehensive personal knowledge base over time.

-🎯 **Perfect For**
-• Students reviewing lecture notes and concepts
-• Professionals tracking project insights and decisions
-• Writers capturing creative ideas and inspiration
-• Anyone wanting to preserve meaningful life experiences
-• Researchers maintaining detailed observation logs

 **Why Pensieve?**
-While traditional note-taking apps focus on organization, Pensieve focuses on retention.
-Our scientifically-proven spaced repetition system ensures that important information stays accessible in your memory, not just in your digital storage.
+Unlike traditional note-taking apps that just organize information, Pensieve focuses on retention.
+Our spaced repetition system ensures that important information stays accessible in your memory, not just in your digital storage.

 **Privacy First**
 All your data stays on your device.
 No accounts, no cloud storage, no tracking.
-Your thoughts remain private and secure.
+Your thoughts remain completely private and secure.

 **Start your memory enhancement journey today!**
 ```